datatrans/docs.pci-proxy.com/README.md

 # Welcome to PCI Proxy

 Here you will find information on how to integrate with and use the PCI Proxy.
-We have tried to make this documentation user-friendly and example-filled, but please drop us a line if you see room for improvement.
+We have tried to make this documentation as example-filled as possible, so let's check it out !

 ## Overview

+Before we get started, take a minute and let us introduce you to the magic of PCI Proxy.

 PCI Proxy is a tokenization service that allows you to reduce your PCI scope.